Quickstart

 Full producer and consumer loops

-This is a more convoluted example: a set of producers inserting messages, and another set of consumers consumig them, all in parallel.
+This is a more convoluted example: a set of producers inserting messages, and another set of consumers consuming them, all in parallel.
 The queue stats (elements pushed, elements popped) are shown every second.

 Also, notice that, when, running with any mongodb-based backend, stats figures are cumulative across different executions: if you run it several times, you'll see the stats' figures also include data from previous executions.